-Part of the Freshman Quads, Cann Hall opened in 1960 and is located on 14th Street near University Center and Old Main.
+Cann Hall is part of the first-year quad area.
+Cann Hall opened in 1960 and is located on 14th Street near University Center and Old Main.
 It can accommodate about 100 students who live in double rooms on single-sex floors throughout the co-ed building.
-Each floor features a lounge, a community bathroom, and coin-operated laundry facilities.
-Cann Hall also features a vending area in the the lobby.
+The building features lounges, community bathrooms, laundry facilities, and a vending area.

-Rooms are furnished with two single beds, two desks, two chairs, two dressers, and one armoire.
-Each room also comes equipped with two phone jacks, two Ethernet ports and one cable jack.
-Wireless internet is also available.
+Rooms are furnished with two single beds, two desks, two chairs, one dresser, and two armoires.
+In addition to wireless internet, rooms are equipped with two Ethernet ports and one cable output.

 - Approximate room dimensions are 11'8"x11'8", while end rooms are a bit larger at 12'3" x 11'9"